Deutsche Bank lifts Walgreens Boots Alliance Inc. [WBA] price estimate. Who else is bullish?

-Walgreens is now offering flu shots for everyone ages 3 and up by walk-in or appointment at more than 9,000 store locations nationwide to help protect communities from vaccine-preventable illnesses such as influenza.
-This year’s flu season coincides with the return to many in-person school, work, travel and social activities.
-According to the Centers for Disease Control and Prevention (CDC), this increased face-to-face interaction may result in an active flu season1.
+US WorldMeds, a Kentucky-based specialty pharmaceutical company, announced Walgreens will stock LUCEMYRA (lofexidine) tablets in Walgreens pharmacies across the U.S., effective September 1.
+LUCEMYRA is the only FDA-approved, non-opioid, non-addictive treatment for relief of multiple symptoms of opioid withdrawal in adults and requires a valid prescription to be dispensed.1 Eligible patients covered by commercial insurance will pay $0* for a LUCEMYRA prescription.
+Patients without insurance coverage for LUCEMYRA may be eligible to pay $300 for a LUCEMYRA prescription.

-Walgreens Boots Alliance Inc. represents 864.70 million in outstanding shares, while the company has a total market value of $41.43 billion with the latest information.
-WBA stock price has been found in the range of $48.03 to $48.86.
+It opened the trading session at $50.73, the shares rose to $50.81 and dropped to $49.48, the range by which the price of stock traded the whole day.
+The daily chart for WBA points out that the company has recorded 7.32% gains over the past six months.
+However, it is still -50.75% lower than its most recent low trading price.

-If compared to the average trading volume of 5.75M shares, WBA reached a trading volume of 3954960 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 5.57M shares, WBA reached to a volume of 5202224 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Walgreens Boots Alliance Inc. [WBA]: